-Yandex NV (YNDX), operator of Russia’s biggest search engine, maintained its protest against legislation imposing controls over the Internet even after the law was watered down during its passage through Parliament.
+Yandex NV (YNDX:US), operator of Russia’s biggest search engine, maintained its protest against legislation imposing controls over the Internet even after the law was watered down during its passage through Parliament.

 A bill giving authorities the power to blacklist websites that contain child pornography or promote drugs or suicide without a court order was approved today in Moscow by the State Duma, or lower house of parliament.
 Amendments to an earlier draft require a court order to shut down websites that contain other illegal content for children.

 President Vladimir Putin, 59, who was re-elected to the Kremlin in March after confronting the biggest anti-government rallies in his 12 years in power, has faced opposition street protests organized through social-networking websites.
 Yandex and other websites including Wikipedia and LiveJournal had opposed the legislation on the grounds it may curb free speech.

 “We’re sorry the State Duma has accepted the current version of the bill,” Elena Kolmanovskaya, Yandex’s editor-in- chief, said in an e-mailed statement.
 The measure “affects the interests of many parties: citizens, the state and the Internet industry.
 Decisions like this shouldn’t be made hastily.”

 Yandex’s slogan “Everything will be found” on its front page had two red slashes across part of it, with a link to a company statement warning the legislation may spawn abuses and stifle speech while questioning its “rash” adoption.
 Wikipedia, the free online encyclopedia, shut down its Russian website yesterday as part of an online protest also joined by VKontakte, the largest Russian social-networking website.